Zach Pop

-Zachery Michael Pop (born September 20, 1996) is a Canadian professional baseball pitcher for the Toronto Blue Jays of Major League Baseball (MLB).
-He made his MLB debut in 2021 with the Miami Marlins.
+Zachery Michael Pop (born September 20, 1996) is a Canadian professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Miami Marlins, Toronto Blue Jays, Seattle Mariners, and New York Mets.

 Career

 Amateur

 Pop attended Notre Dame Catholic Secondary School in Brampton, Ontario.
 He was drafted by the Toronto Blue Jays in the 23rd round of the 2014 Major League Baseball Draft, but did not sign and played college baseball at the University of Kentucky.
 In 2016, he played collegiate summer baseball for the Wareham Gatemen of the Cape Cod Baseball League.

 Los Angeles Dodgers

-Pop was drafted by the Los Angeles Dodgers in the seventh round of the 2017 MLB Draft.
-He signed and made his professional debut with the AZL Dodgers, pitching five scoreless innings.
-In 2018, he began the year with the Great Lakes Loons before being promoted to the Rancho Cucamonga Quakes.
+Pop was drafted by the Los Angeles Dodgers in the seventh round, with the 220th overall selection, of the 2017 Major League Baseball draft.
+He signed and made his professional debut with the rookie-level Arizona League Dodgers, pitching five scoreless innings.
+In 2018, Pop began the year with the Single-A Great Lakes Loons before being promoted to the High-A Rancho Cucamonga Quakes.